Capstone-Projects-2024-Spring/project-rpg-elements-game/documentation/docs/system-architecture/Sequence-Diagrams.md

+---
+sidebar_position: 5
+---
-## State Diagram for game movement
+## State Diagram for Game Movement
 ![Screenshot 2024-02-18 150313](https://github.com/Capstone-Projects-2024-Spring/project-rpg-elements-game/assets/74077655/878a32bf-9c3f-4764-ae46-dec5eac9c821)

-This state diagram details how the player can move and navigate the main game map.
+*This state diagram details how the player can move and navigate the main game map.
 When idle, they have the choice of running, attacking, or jumping.
 While jumping, then can choose to attack while in the air, but they can not attack and then jump while they are still attacking.
-Running is the main method of travelling the map for the user, helping them move and explore more of the game map.
+Running is the main method of travelling the map for the user, helping them move and explore more of the game map.*

 ## Use Case 1
 ```mermaid